Leo Varadkar: Foreign policy

 Varadkar, alongside his party Fine Gael, universally opposed Brexit, and much of his time during his first tenure as Taoiseach was spent in negotiations with the British government over how the shared border between the United Kingdom and Ireland would operate.

 Varadkar is a supporter of CETA, a proposed free trade agreement between Canada and the European Union.
 However, Varadkar has faced opposition to many aspects of the agreement, not just from opposition parties, but also members of his own government coalition, especially members of the Green party who object in particular to a proposed "investment court" system.
 Critics of the agreement fear the investment court could be used to strike down environmentalist laws.

+In October 2023, he condemned October 7 attacks, saying, "The [Irish] government condemns it unreservedly, there can be no excuse for targeting women, children, taking children and women, civilians as hostage".
+Varadkar also urged "restraint" from the Israeli government, saying that "the free world is standing in solidarity with Israel", but that could change if the Israeli response "results in unnecessary civilian deaths in Gaza".

+Varadkar later criticised Israel's blockade of the Gaza Strip and what he called the "collective punishment" of people in Gaza.
+In November, he commented on the release of 8-year-old Irish-Israeli citizen Emily Hand, who had been kidnapped by Hamas, saying, "An innocent child who was lost has now been found and returned...
+A little girl was snatched from her home and held captive for almost seven weeks.
+She spent her ninth birthday as a hostage."
+He was criticised for the use of the phrases "lost" and "found" by Israel's foreign minister Eli Cohen.
+Varadkar rejected calls to boycott the Eurovision Song Contest 2024 due to Israel's participation.
+In January 2024, he expressed doubts about South Africa's genocide case against Israel.
+In March 2024, he resisted calls to boycott a planned Saint Patrick's Day (17 March) meeting with the American president Joe Biden, who has been the target of fierce criticism in Ireland over his stance on the Gaza war; Varadkar noted "differences of opinions [between the U.S. and Ireland] in relation to Israel and Gaza".

 LGBT issues

-In a 2010 interview, Varadkar stated that while he did not consider homosexuality morally wrong, he opposed gay marriage, although supported civil partnerships.
-However, following his public acknowledgement in January 2015 that he was a gay man, Varadkar began advocating for gay marriage during the national debate in the prelude to the 2015 referendum on gay marriage.
+In a 2010 interview, Varadkar stated that while he did not consider homosexuality morally wrong, he opposed same-sex marriage, although he supported civil partnerships.
+However, following his public acknowledgement in January 2015 that he was a gay man, Varadkar began advocating for same-sex marriage during the national debate in the prelude to the 2015 referendum on same-sex marriage.

 In 2022 Varadkar stated he was in support of the transgender community, and credited a gender recognition legislation brought into law during the Fine Gael/Labour government of 2011 to 2016 as a "huge step forward" in Ireland in terms of trans issues.